Aayush-Ankit/Aayush-Ankit.github.io/_pages/about.md

   - /about.html
 ---

-Aayush received his B.Tech. degree in Electronics Engineering from Indian Institute of Technology (BHU), Varanasi, in 2015.
-He worked as a summer research intern and MITACS Globalink fellow at University of Alberta, Canada in 2014.
-Prior to that, he was as a summer intern at Hanyang University, South Korea in 2013.
-Currently, he is pursuing PhD under the guidance of Prof. Kaushik Roy.
-His primary research interests lie in hardware and software design for machine learning.
+Aayush Ankit is a PhD Candidate in the Department of Electrical and Computer Engineering at Purdue University.
+His research interestes are in computer architecture (microarchitecture, architecture, compilers) using emerging processor and memory technologies, with particular interest in machine learning.
+In his PhD, he has explored hardware-software codesign for machine learning using in-memory computing.

+Aayush received his B.Tech. in Electronics Engineering at IIT (BHU), Varanasi, India, where he graduated with honors and received MITACS Globalink Fellowship.